Last updated: December 2025

 Anonymous Feedback

-Anonymous feedback can be provided during course sessions or via post to the address above.
+Anonymous feedback can be provided via post to the business address below.
 While direct response to anonymous feedback is not possible, all input is valued and considered for service improvements.

 Course Materials and Intellectual Property